Wheaton Precious Metals Corp. (WPM) Shares Up Despite Recent Market Volatility - News Heater

-Wheaton Precious Metals Corp.
-(NYSE: WPM)’s stock price has soared by 0.78 in relation to previous closing price of 41.29.
-Nevertheless, the company has seen a loss of -1.96% in its stock price over the last five trading days.
-Kitco reported 2023-08-22 that (Kitco News) – Despite the current selling pressure, one mining executive continues to see resilience in the marketplace, and it could be only a matter of time before gold and silver push back to all-time highs.
+The stock price of Wheaton Precious Metals Corp.
+(NYSE: WPM) has surged by 1.79 when compared to previous closing price of 43.01, but the company has seen a 5.22% gain in its stock price over the last five trading sessions.
+InvestorPlace reported 2023-08-28 that Gold mining stocks are back in demand.
+As a classic hedge against market downturns, these companies are time-tested safe havens.

 Is It Worth Investing in Wheaton Precious Metals Corp.
 (NYSE: WPM) Right Now?

 Wheaton Precious Metals Corp.
-(NYSE: WPM) has a higher price-to-earnings ratio of 30.62x compared to its average ratio, and the 36-month beta value for WPM is at 0.61.
-Analysts have varying views on the stock, with 12 analysts rating it as a “buy,” 1 rating it as “overweight,” 4 as “hold,” and 0 as “sell.”
+(NYSE: WPM) has a price-to-earnings ratio that is above its average at 32.21x. and a 36-month beta value of 0.60.
+Opinions on the stock are mixed, with 12 analysts rating it as a “buy,” 1 as “overweight,” 4 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023